Candace has a broad range of interests that keep her head filled with strange facts, such as experimental cooking, games, and mad science.

-Rice Krispies treats are a dessert staple, but sometimes you need a way to add zing to your treats and step out of the plain Krispies rut.
+Rice Krispies treats are a classic dessert staple, but sometimes you need a way to add a little zing to your treats and step out of the plain Krispies rut.

 The following are 10 ways to make your treats even tastier and more appealing to the eye.
 These ideas can be mixed and matched to create the best treats ever.